 Pain levels of 2 is when the pain is annoying but not out of control.
 You still may be able to take care of it yourself.

-Basically, your ability to move is based on bones, ligaments, tendons and muscle, and how they all work together.
+Your ability to move is based on bones, ligaments, tendons, and muscles and how they all work together.

-Obviously, bones hold up our body, and since there are joints between the bones, we can move.
+Obviously, bones hold up our bodies, and since there are joints between the bones, we can move.
 Ligaments are like the ‘strings’ between our bones.
 Tendons connect our muscles to our bones.
-If any one of those is damaged, you are going to experience some symptons, either pain, lack of flexibility, swelling, stiffness.
+If any one of those is damaged, you are going to experience some symptoms, either pain, lack of flexibility, swelling, stiffness.

 - Strains.
 Your tendons are stretched too far, resulting in pain on the sides of your knee.
 Your knee will not move freely.